 Sober Living Homes

-Sober living homes, which may also be referred to as recovery residences, recovery housing, and recovery homes, are alcohol- and drug-free housing for people in recovery.
-These communities are a great transition back to normal life after leaving a rehab facility.
-It is a home that people live in and come and go as they please.
+Sober living homes, which may also be referred to as halfway houses, recovery housing, and recovery homes, are alcohol and drug-free housing for people in recovery.
+These communities are a great way to transition back to normal life after leaving a rehab facility.
+It is a home that people live in where they can come and go as they please.
 Stays are usually at least 90 days.
-This provides recovering alcoholics with a supportive community and may have mandatory group meetings and chores.
+This provides recovering alcoholics with a supportive community.
+Those in sober living homes may have mandatory group meetings and chores.
 Using drugs or alcohol is prohibited and the people who reside in sober living homes may be required to partake in drug and alcohol testing.

-Those leaving rehab who return to the same town may find themselves faced with a greater challenge than those who get a change of scenery.
+People who return to their homes after treatment may face more obstacles than those who enter a sober living home.
 In a study published by the National Center for Biotechnology Information, researchers found that those who stayed in a sober living home had improvements in alcohol and drug use, psychiatric symptoms, arrests, and employment.
 These communities also help recovering alcoholics move towards employment and make connections with others who have the same goal of sobriety.

-Those who attend support groups have benefits in treatment engagement, substance use, and cravings.
 People who participate in peer support groups have higher rates of abstinence, and sponsors who have a sponsee also have higher rates of abstinence from drugs and alcohol.
 Support group attendees are more satisfied with their treatment and have reductions in relapse rates.
-Recovering alcoholics who struggled with homelessness are less likely to return to homelessness if they are part of a support group.
 Finding a group that works for the individual is an important part of alcohol rehab aftercare and individuals should research groups in their area.

-Alumni support groups are collections of recovering alcoholics, most likely from the same treatment facility, that operate in a similar way to support groups: offering care and encouragement towards one another.
+Alumni support groups are designed for those who have all completed the same treatment program and have remained connected to their facility for support and encouragement as they help guide and mentor newcomers.
 Those who participate in alumni programs have higher success rates.
 One study found that 33% of people who dropped out of treatment said they would have stayed longer if they had help with living areas, post-treatment services, and practical assistance.
-Alumni services result in improved residential stability and reductions in substance use.
 One of the foundations of any support group is the fellowship between members, and the structure provides a scheduled time for recovering alcoholics to share and decrease their chances of relapse.

 What are you struggling with?